Arizona State Sun Devils: Baseball

 ASU has one of the most successful baseball programs in the country.
 The Sun Devils have won five national championships (1965, 1967, 1969, 1977, 1981), the fourth most by any school, and have the third most College World Series victories with 61.

 ASU baseball has won 21 conference championships (including four consecutive Pac-10 titles from 2007 to 2010) and reached the College World Series 22 times.
-The Sun Devils have also reached the NCAA tournament 42 times, most recently in 2025.
+The Sun Devils have also reached the NCAA tournament 43 times, most recently in 2026.

-Starting with Rick Monday as the No. 1 pick of the first ever Major League Baseball draft in '65, ASU leads all schools with 459 total picks.
+Starting with Rick Monday as the No. 1 pick of the first ever Major League Baseball draft in '65, ASU leads all schools with 477 total picks.
 ASU also has the third most alumni to ever play in Major League Baseball.
 Baseball alumni include Barry Bonds, Paul Lo Duca, Fernando Viña, Dustin Pedroia, Mike Leake, Andre Ethier, Willie Bloomquist, Bob Horner, Sal Bando, Ike Davis, Jason Kipnis, Brett Wallace, Ian Kinsler, Hubie Brooks, Hunter Bishop, and Hall of Famer Reggie Jackson.

 Women's basketball

-The Arizona State Sun Devils have appeared in the NCAA tournament 17 times, including 7 Sweet Sixteens (1982, 1983, 2005, 2007, 2009, 2015, 2019) and 2 Elite Eights (2007, 2009).
+The Arizona State Sun Devils have appeared in the NCAA tournament 18 times, including 7 Sweet Sixteens (1982, 1983, 2005, 2007, 2009, 2015, 2019) and 2 Elite Eights (2007, 2009).
 They have produced WNBA talent such as Kym Hampton, Briann January, Dymond Simon, Monique Ambers, Promise Amukamara, Amanda Levens, Sophie Brunner, Emily Westerberg, and more.
-Under head coach Charli Turner Thorne, the program has become one of the best in the country.
+Under head coach Charli Turner Thorne, the program became one of the best in the country.
 She is the winningest coach in ASU history, leading the Sun Devils to two conference championships and 14 NCAA Tournaments in her tenure.
+During the (2025-2026) season, Head Coach Molly Miller set the school record for best start in program history (15-0) and most wins by a coach in their 1st season with 24 wins.
+Coach Miller helped lead Arizona State to the NCAA First Four, marking the program's 1st tournament appearance since 2019.